 What’s involved in fostering a child?

 Fostering is when you care for a child who can’t live with their own family.
-It’s a care arrangement, not a legal status – this means you’re responsible for caring for the child but you don’t have any legal rights over them.
+It’s a care arrangement, not a legal arrangement - this means you’re responsible for caring for the child but you don’t have any legal rights over them.

 - a police check